poonam-ux/SQL-Challenge_Employee_db_Data_Engineering/README.md

 WHERE departments.dept_name = 'Sales';
 ```

-7. list all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.
+7. List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.

 ```
 SELECT dept_emp.emp_no, employees.last_name, employees.first_name, departments.dept_name